hossainahmad/hossainahmad/README.md

 ## 👋 About Me

-Hi, I'm **Hossain Ahmad** — an **Assistant Programmer at Gazipur City Corporation** and an aspiring **Full-Stack Web Developer**.
+I'm **Hossain Ahmad** — an **Assistant Programmer at Gazipur City Corporation** and an aspiring **Full-Stack Web Developer**.

 I enjoy building modern, responsive, and user-friendly web applications.
 I'm continuously strengthening my fundamentals, learning modern technologies, and turning what I learn into practical projects.

 - 💻 Currently focused on **JavaScript, TypeScript, and React**
 - 🌱 Working toward becoming a **professional Full-Stack Developer**
-- 🧠 Interested in clean code, problem solving, and real-world applications
+- 🧠 Interested in clean code, problem-solving, and real-world applications
 - 🚀 Learning by building projects and improving every day
 - 📍 Gazipur, Dhaka, Bangladesh